2000BC – The origins of Jiu-Jitsu

 2010 – Gracie Barra Franchising Program Begins

-One school in each City in the Worldsaid Master Carlos Gracie Jr at the end of one of the most important Gracie Barra Instructors Meeting held at our Head Quarters in Irvine, CA in March, 2010.
+One school in each city in the world’, said Master Carlos Gracie Jr. at the end of one of the most important Gracie Barra Instructors meetings held at our Headquarters in Irvine, CA in March, 2010.

 The establishment of GB’s Franchising Program in 2010 was one of the most important accomplishments on our recent history.
-Through the systems and tools of this program, we will be able to provide the kind of support schools and instructors need to hundreds of people within their communities with the Brazilian Jiu-Jitsu Lifestyle.
+Through the systems and tools of this program, we will be able to provide the kind of support GB Schools and instructors need for hundreds of people within their communities with the Jiu-Jitsu Lifestyle.